top of page

 Artist Statement

-Herman T. Gilbert, also known as "Tawodi," is a descendant of the Chickamauga Cherokees, born in 1949 in Chattanooga, the historic Cherokee capital in Tennessee.
-His family migrated from one of the Chickamauga towns of Kensington, Georgia.
-Tawodi’s artistic journey began at the age of 3, and this passion led him to earn a B.A. in Arts from the University of Tennessee at Chattanooga.
-Over the years, he has mastered various artistic mediums, including sculpture, oil painting, watercolors, drawing, inkwork, woodcraft, clay, leatherwork, and beadwork.
-Tawodi’s diverse body of work has been featured in multiple museums throughout the Southeast, showcasing the breadth and depth of his creative expression.
+Herman T. Gilbert, also known as “Tawodi,” is a descendant of the Chickamauga Cherokee.
+He was born in 1949 in Chattanooga, Tennessee, a region historically connected to Cherokee communities.
+His family later lived in the area of Kensington, Georgia, near historic Chickamauga Cherokee settlements.
+Tawodi’s artistic journey began at the age of three, and his passion led him to earn a B.A. in Arts from the University of Tennessee at Chattanooga.
+Over the years, he has mastered various artistic mediums, including sculpture, oil painting, watercolor, drawing, inkwork, woodcraft, clay, leatherwork, and beadwork.
+Three of Tawodi’s artworks are currently featured in museums in Chattanooga, while many additional pieces are held in private collections throughout the Southeastern United States.

 Leatherwork